Did Stephen Curry Leave Game 3 Of The NBA Finals To Go To The Bathroom? Many Seem To Think So

 Stephen Curry needed to go, so he went.

 Curry was seen heading to the locker room in the waning minutes of the third quarter of Game 3 of the NBA Finals, and broadcasters seemed to think that the Golden State Warriors star needed to take a bathroom break.
-Curry remained in the locker room for the final minutes of the third quarter and was back on the floor by the time the fourth quarter started.
+Curry remained in the locker room for the final minutes of the third quarter and was back on the floor by the time the fourth quarter started, a break just about long enough to hit the bathroom and head back.

 The bathroom break may have served as a chance for Curry to catch his breath in what is one of his worst games in years.
 Through the third quarter, Curry was just 1-for-13 from the floor including 0-for-8 from behind the three-point arc — all of this coming just one game after Curry set the NBA Finals record with nine three-pointers.

-Curry couldn’t seem to miss, including one very long three-pointer over Kevin Love as the shot clock expired late in the third quarter.
+Curry couldn’t seem to miss in Game 2, including a memorable long three-pointer over Kevin Love as the shot clock expired late in the third quarter that the Cavaliers never seemed to recover from.

 “About seven seconds on the clock he just kept going backward, I don’t know why, but he just threw it up and I didn’t think it had any chance of going in,” teammate Klay Thompson said (via ESPN).
 “That was kind of like a dagger shot.
 It just gave us all the momentum back.”

-The Warriors were lifted by 24 first-half points from Kevin Durant in Game 3, but Curry’s absence was certainly noticed.
+The Warriors were lifted in Game 4 by an incredible performance from Kevin Durant, who poured in 43 points to go along with 12 rebounds and seven assists, but Curry’s absence was certainly noticed.
 Many people took to social media to joke about Curry’s apparent bathroom trip.

 The Splash Brothers are off.
 JaVale McGee is the 2nd highest scorer for GSW.
 Steph Curry took a bathroom break in the third quarter. @cavs role players have come good.@warriors are up by 2 ????#NBAFinals